Introducing Data Localization from mParticle

 Data Localization is complex; it requires data about a nations' citizens or residents to be collected, processed, and/or stored inside the country, often before being transferred internationally.
 This data is then usually transferred only after meeting local privacy or data protection laws, such as giving the user notice of how the information will be used and obtaining their consent.
 Data localization becomes even more complicated due to evolving guidelines from both government and regulatory bodies, forcing companies to continuously review their internal policies for where data can be stored to comply with data localization requirements.

-mParticle helps multi-channel consumer brands evolve and innovate faster by providing a centralized, organized stream of customer data that can be used to shape products, solutions, and experiences for their consumers.
+mParticle empowers multi-channel consumer brands to evolve and innovate faster by providing a centralized, organized stream of customer data that can be used to shape products, solutions, and experiences for their consumers.
 For brands looking to connect with customers in regions with strict data residency requirements—like Australia, the UK, and the EU—brands will need to adapt their processes to capture all relevant customer data locally and be able to act on it in real time.
 With the newly available data localization capabilities, mParticle is now giving global brands more control over where their data is stored to help them comply with local data residency regulations.

 Data localization: Your customer data, wherever you need it